saini19028/Telegram-Auto-forwarding-bot-multi-channels/README.md

 -   `BOT_TOKEN` - Telegram bot token received from [BotFather](https://t.me/BotFather)
 -   `REDIS_URI` - Redis database URI to store the channel ids.
 You can use [Redis Labs](https://redislabs.com/) to get a free Redis database
--   `WEBHOOK_HOST` - URL of the server where the bot is running
+-   `WEBHOOK_HOST` - URL of the server where the bot is running without end / other wise blank messages issue use like this example- https://yourweb.com
+-   `HOST` - add this- 0.0.0.0

 ## Deploying